kevinmero/Unemployment-rate-prediction/README.md

 **GA-LSTM**

-<p>Python 3.7.13 is used during development and following libraries are required to run the code provided in the notebook:</p>
+<p>Google Colab development environment.
+Python 3.7.13 is used during development and following libraries are required to run the code provided in the notebook:</p>

 * Keras (versión 2.9.0)
 * TensorFlow (versión 2.9.2)